Download Careers360 App

 Extraembryonic Layers: Definition, Meaning, Types, Description, & Facts

-Extraembryonic layers refer to membranes that support the developing embryo but do not become part of the embryo.
-These tissues play a role in protecting, nourishing, and excreting the developing embryo during its early development.
+Extraembryonic layers refer to membranes that support the developing embryo during human reproduction but do not become part of the embryo.
+These tissues play a role in the protection, nourishment, and excretion of the developing embryo during its early development.

 Extraembryonic Layers